 In this article we will explain you how unauthorized access happens and how to protect your accounts.
 We hope that after having read this article you will take all recommended measures to protect your accounts.

-This rule is generally posted in the most prominent and easily accessible place; it seems too clear and straightforward to be taken into account seriously.
-However, according to statistics the most common case of unauthorized account access is when an attacker somehow finds out login and password of an account holder.
-Intruders usually pretend to be game managers, victim’s relatives or friends.
-They also offer handsome amounts of in-game gold and credits in order to gain access to confidential information, asking users to share their login and password in order to claim ‘gazillion gold’ prizes.
+This seems obvious to most people, but the leading cause of unauthorized access is when an attacker gets someone's username and password.
+Intruders usually pretend to be game managers, victim's relatives or friends.
+They also offer handsome amounts of in-game Gold and Credits in order to gain access to confidential information, asking users to share their login and password in order to claim 'gazillion Gold' prizes.

 Remember, if somebody, even if it's a Wargaming CEO, asks you for a password of your account, do not share it under any circumstances!
 We would also appreciate if you inform our Support Service Team about cases when potential attackers are trying to find out your confidential information.
 This will help us to rid World of Tanks from another rascal stealing accounts.